sunmoon-a11y/css-build-script/README.md

 ```
 // name: build.mjs

+// Collect all style files and output them into one file (such as './index.scss')

 import colors from 'colors-console'
 import { appendFileSync, existsSync, readdir, stat, unlink } from 'fs'
 import { dirname, extname, join, resolve } from 'path'